RESIDENCIES AT

 The Nicholson Project’s Residency Program provides artists with the time, space, and support needed to further their practice.
 Click here to meet our current and past residents.

 The Nicholson Project was founded with a deep commitment to providing artists with the time, space, and support to create and further their practice.
 We want you to feel 100% supported during your time at Nicholson and beyond.
-As part of your acceptance, you will receive the following:

-• 10-week Artist Residency at The Nicholson Project (2310 Nicholson St. SE)
+• Time and space to create to include 10-weeks of on-site live and work space at The Nicholson Project (2310 Nicholson St. SE)

 • $5,000 artist stipend

-• One-on-one support from our Managing Director and our Programs Manager
+• One-on-one support from staff

-• Studio visits and consultation with a guest curator throughout your residency
+• Studio visits with a guest curators throughout your residency

-• Introductions to other artists, curators, and others you would like to meet for research related to your practice
+• Introductions to artists, curators, and others you would like to meet for research related to your practice

 • Promotional support (press releases for residency, social media promotion, etc)